 Alex Frank Writer

-Alex Frank is a Manhattan-based freelance writer and editor covering music, fashion, and global culture.
-Frank previously worked at Vogue.com as deputy culture editor.
+Alex Frank is a contributing editor at Departures.
+Based in Manhattan, Frank previously worked at Vogue.com as deputy culture editor.
 His writing has appeared in the New York Times, GQ, Pitchfork, New York Magazine, Fantastic Man, and the Village Voice.

 Hisham Akira Bharoocha Illustrator